 Well, where did I get that definition?
 Read Luke 10:38-42.
 Jesus traveled to a village and a woman named Martha welcomed Him into her home.
 Martha’s sister was there too, and she sat at Jesus’ feet and listened to Him speak.
 Martha, on the other hand, was distracted by her tasks.
 When I first read that story I remember thinking about Martha missing Jesus because she was so concerned with her tasks—how crazy.
 Who would miss a chance to sit at Jesus’ feet?
 But then the Holy Spirit was like, “Hold up, that’s you too.”
 I paused for a second, thinking about my Martha Syndrome and how that short story in the Bible reflected my life, appropriately.

 How many of us have continuously missed our savior because we were too distracted by our to-do lists?

 40But Martha was distracted by her many tasks, and she came up and asked, “Lord, don’t You care that my sister has left me to serve alone?
 So tell her to give me a hand.”

 41The Lord answered her, “Martha, Martha, you are worried and upset about many things, 42but one thing is necessary.
 Mary has made the right choice, and it will not be taken away from her.”

-Jesus says that Martha’s “worried and upset about many things”(Luke 10:41 HCSB).
+Jesus says that Martha’s “worried and upset about many things”(Luke 10:41).

+Have you ever been Martha?
 How worried and upset have You been when You put temporary things before Jesus?
 When we have a ton of stuff on our to-do lists are we more concerned with the tasks, or our Lord?
-It reminds me of that saying, “Know God, know peace.
+It reminds me of that saying, “know God, know peace.
 No God, no peace.”
 It’s powerful, but vague in a sense.
-It almost seems like if you know God you’ll have this all-time peace automatically, but I believe knowing God is a reoccurring experience.
+It almost seems like if you know God you’ll have this all-the-time peace, but I believe knowing God is a reoccurring experience.

 Everyday there’s something that God wants to share with us, but are we too distracted to listen?